Anpinx/ST-D3QN/README.md

 - `train_ST_D3QN.py`: Script to train the ST-D3QN model.
 - `test_ST_D3QN.py`: Script to test the trained model.
 - `checkpoints/`: Directory to save and load model checkpoints.
-- `data/`: Directory to save training data and logs.

 ## Dependencies